 9. Join the Universal Sisterhood of the Mothers-of-the-Brides.

-Immediately.
-There is an extremely helpful, generous, and gracious sisterhood out there, that of the mothers-of-the-brides.
+Do this immediately.
+There is an bend-over-backwards-helpful, generous, and gracious sisterhood out there, that of the mothers-of-the-brides.
 Every mother that I knew who had recently planned and produced a wedding, came to me with her heart on her sleeve: “Tell me how I can help you.
 Let me give you this.
 Do you want me to look for something for you?
 Please tell me if I can do anything to help.”
 Honestly.
 It blew me away, it humbled me, and it made me determined to be just as helpful to other mothers-of-the-bride, when the time came.

 Here’s the thing: other mothers-of-the-bride get it.
 They know exactly what you are going through–the excitement, the tension, the confusion, the joy—and they want to help.
 Let them.